zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

        If the data volume you downloaded contained more folders (such as a ``license/`` folder), then add these as additional arguments after ``document_library``.
     ```

+### Export and Compress the Upgraded Database

 1. Run the following command to perform a database dump:

     ```
     mysqldump -uroot -ppassword --databases --add-drop-database lportal | gzip -c | cat > database.gz
     ```

-1. Further compress this file into a `.tgz` archive with the following command:
+1. Compress this file into a `.tgz` archive with the following command:

     ```bash
-    tar zcvf database.tgz database.gz && rm database.gz
+    tar zcvf database.tgz database.gz
     ```

-The database and Liferay data volume are now ready for you to upload them using the `backup` service's upload API.
+The database and Liferay data volume are now ready to upload using the `backup` service's upload API.

 ## Call the Upload API

 Upload the database and document library archives to the `backup` service by calling the upload API:

-1. If you are not already logged in, log into the DXP Cloud console.
+1. If you are not already logged in, log into the [DXP Cloud console](https://console.liferay.cloud/login).

 1. Open `https://api.liferay.cloud/user` in a browser.

 1. Copy your user session token from the JSON string shown at this URL.
 Copy only the value for the `token` property (removing the quotation marks).

 1. Run the following command to call the upload API: